Batuhansaylam26/Big-Data/README.md

  ```

  To build your project, you can configure all project features, dependencies, repositories, plugins, etc. in a file called pom.xml (Project Object Model), which is defined by Maven.</p>

+ Finally, by using Eclipse, the java project of this artifact is created and configurated as Maven project.